Cystocele (Anterior Prolapse)

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult ob/gyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Cystocele (Anterior Prolapse)?
-Would like to schedule an appointment with the top New York City Gynecologist, Dr. Pedram Bral, please contact our office.
+Would like to schedule an appointment with the top gynecologist NYC, Dr. Pedram Bral, please contact our office.

 Dr. Pedram Bral, Gynecologist (Gynecologist NYC, Midtown)